liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/06-validating-modules-against-the-target-platform/02-modifying-the-target-platforms-capabilities.markdown

 **Example 2: Leveraging a Customized Core Feature**

-You can easily extend @product@'s core features to provide a customized experience for you intended audience.
+You can easily extend @product@'s core features to provide a customized experience for your intended audience.
 When core features are customized, you'll develop your app to assume these customizations are present when it's deployed.
 The new capabilities resulting from your customizations are not available in the target platform's default list of capabilities.
 Therefore, when your application